113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 To add a user to your {{site.data.keyword.cloud_notm}} environment from the user registry for your environment, use the following command:
 ```
 cf ba add-user <user_name> <organization> <first_name> <last_name>
 ```
 {: codeblock}

-**Note**: To add a user to a specific organization, you must be an **Admin** with the **users.write** (or **Superuser**) permission.
+To add a user to a specific organization, you must be an **Admin** with the **users.write** (or **Superuser**) permission.
 If you're an organization manager, you can also be provided with the capability to add users to your organization by a Superuser who runs the **enable-managers-add-users** command.
 For more information, see [Enabling managers to add users](index.html#clius_emau).

 <dl class="parml">
 <dt class="pt dlterm">&lt;user_name&gt;</dt>
 <dd class="pd">The name of the user in the LDAP registry.</dd>
 <dt class="pt dlterm">&lt;organization&gt;</dt>
-<dd class="pd">The name or GUID of the {{site.data.keyword.Bluemix_notm}} org to add the user to.</dd>
+<dd class="pd">The name or GUID of the {{site.data.keyword.cloud_notm}} org to add the user to.</dd>
 <dt class="pt dlterm">&lt;first_name&gt;</dt>
 <dd class="pd">The first name of the user to be added to the organization.</dd>
 <dt class="pt dlterm">&lt;last_name&gt;</dt>
 <dd class="pd">The last name of the user to be added to the organization.</dd>
 </dl>

 **Tip:** You can also use **ba au** as an alias for the longer **ba add-user** command name.

 ### Inviting a user from {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #admin_dedicated_invite_public}

-Each {{site.data.keyword.Bluemix_dedicated_notm}} environment has a public, client-owned, corporate account in {{site.data.keyword.Bluemix_notm}}.
+Each {{site.data.keyword.Bluemix_dedicated_notm}} environment has a public, client-owned, corporate account in {{site.data.keyword.cloud_notm}}.
 In order for users in the Dedicated environment to create clusters with the {{site.data.keyword.containershort}}, the administrator must add the users to this public corporate account.
 Once the users are added to the public corporate account, their Dedicated and public accounts are linked together.
 Users can then use their IBMid to log in to both Dedicated and public simultaneously, and can create resources in the public account from the Dedicated interface.
-For more information, see [Setting up IBM Cloud Container Service on Dedicated](/docs/containers/cs_dedicated.html#dedicated_setup).
+For more information, see [Setting up IBM Cloud Container Service on Dedicated](/docs/containers?topic=containers-dedicated#dedicated_setup).
 To invite Dedicated users to the public account:
 ```
 cf ba invite-users-to-public -userid=<user_email> -organization=<dedicated_org_id> -apikey=<public_api_key> -public_org_id=<public_org_id>
 ```
 {: pre}

-**Note**: To add Dedicated environment users to your {{site.data.keyword.Bluemix_notm}} public account, you must be an **Admin** of the Dedicated account.
+To add Dedicated environment users to your {{site.data.keyword.cloud_notm}} public account, you must be an **Admin** of the Dedicated account.

 <dl class="parml">
 <dt class="pt dlterm">&lt;user_email&gt;</dt>